gregspangenberg/armcortnet/README.md

 - 1: Other adjacent bones ("i.e clavicle, radius, ulna, etc.")
 - 2: Cortical region of bone of interest
 - 3: Trabecular region of bone of interest

+Note: label 1 is removed when post-processing is used

 ## Models
 Trained models are automatically downloaded from HuggingFace Hub (`gregspangenberg/armcortnet`) on first use.